Disclaimer

 Lab lead over Con: 10.00%

-There was one Westminster poll released during the month. (figures in brackets show movement from the General Election):-
+There was 1 Westminster poll released during the month. (figures in brackets show movement from the last polling):-

-There was one Holyrood poll released during the month. (figures in brackets show movement from last polling) (constituency/list):-
+One Holyrood poll was released during the month. (figures in brackets show movement from the last polling) (constituency/list):-

-There were No IndyRef polls released during the month. (figures show last polling):-
+One IndyRef poll was released during the month. (figures in brackets show movement from the last polling):-

 (General Election 2024)